samhattangady/mulki/content/chapter6.md

 the surfing school itself (probably accidental), is that the rooms themselves are not neccessarily the most comfortable space to spend time.
-The common areas however, with their excellent views, comfortable seating, and perpetual stiff breeze, result in exponentially more ideal gathering spots.
+The common areas however, with their excellent views, comfortable seating, and perpetual stiff breezes, tend to be exponentially more ideal gathering spots.

 Thus, most guests, and most volunteers tend to use their rooms mostly just to sleep.
 Most of the free time is spent outside, in the common areas, together.
 Suddenly _hospitality_ has a tendency to become a full-time affair.
-There are obviously two ways to tackle this issue.
-Either you try to run away from it, or take the opportunity to make the most of it.

 For someone like myself, constant interaction slowly grinds me down.
 I need my solitude.
 But hey, it's just a month.
 Let's see how much we can push it.
 And amongst the hundreds of people I went out of my way to talk